 - 6. Identify which fund or accounts are used to account for AOP revenue and expenses. - Results: The Agency uses Fund 002 in its accounting system to account for AOP revenues and expenses.
 The Agency also tracked expenditures in an Excel spreadsheet used to determine actual AOP expenses. - 7.
-Inspect all Agency general ledger accounts used to account for AOP revenue and expenses and determine whether AOP revenue and expenses are commingled with other revenue sources or expense uses.
+Inspect all Agency general ledger accounts used to account for AOP revenue and expenses and determine whether AOP revenue and expenses are commingled with other revenue sources or expense uses. - Results: AOP revenues were not commingled with other revenue sources.
+In 2023, AOP expenses were not commingled with other expense uses.
+However, the Agency coded general payroll expenses to Fund 002 from January 2024 to May 2024.
+As a result, the Agency comingled approximately \$32,453 in general payroll expenses with AOP expenses in the general ledger.

-- Results: AOP revenues were not commingled with other revenue sources.
-In 2021, AOP expenditures were not commingled with other revenue sources or expense uses.
-However, the Agency did not code all 2022 payroll AOP expenses to Fund 002.
-As a result, approximately \$24,850 in AOP payroll expenses were commingled with other expenses in the general ledger. - 8.
-Judgmentally select expenses accounted for in non-AOP accounts during the engagement period and inspect supporting documentation to determine whether they were for AOP activities. - Results: We inspected the non-AOP general ledger expense reports and did not identify any payments for Ecology oversight fees and audit costs.
-For 2021, we determined that the expenses were only for non-AOP activities.
-For 2022, we determined the only AOP expenses not accounted for in Fund 002 were payroll costs of about \$24,850.
+- 8. Judgmentally select expenses accounted for in non-AOP accounts during the engagement period and inspect supporting documentation to determine whether they were for AOP activities. - Results: We inspected the non-AOP general ledger expense reports and did not identify any payments for Ecology oversight fees and audit costs.
+We determined that the expenses were only for non-AOP activities.